poboisvert/School_District_Analysis/README.md

 ## Overview of this project

-This project provides a high-level on a dataset (district) of schools and students that were graded for a mathematics and reading test.
+This project uses Python (Pandas) and Jupyter to provides a high-level on a dataset (district) of schools and students that were graded for a mathematics and reading test.The dataset has no missing data and by doing an exploratory analysis and testing to determine how to "clean" a student's name.
+By using these tools, we helped to assess the schools’ performance and helped the management board to balance the future budget between the schools.

-Maria is thrilled that there is no missing data in the CSV files.
-By doing an exploratory analysis and testing to determine how to "clean" a student's name.
-We found and remplace the following words that some student have by running the code below.
+The most important factor during our cleaning was removing prefix found for some student name by running the code below.

 ```
 # Add each prefix and suffix to remove to a list.